LoganFairbairn/MatLayer/README.md

 Limitations:
 - No layer folders
 - Baking and exporting for textures can be very slow
+- (currently) Performance for complex shaders is slow
 - (currently) no ID map masking support
 - (currently) no displacement layer stack
 - (currently) no blur filter